owlchester/kanka-docs/docs/entries/abilities.md

 > Does {dice}d6 damage

-When rendering on the properties subpage, Kanka will replace {dice} with the value of an property on the entry named `{dice}`.
+When rendering on the properties subpage, Kanka will replace {dice} with the value of a property on the entry named `{dice}`.